-\begin{thm} Let $G$ be a polyhex graph on the torus.
-Then $G$ is Pfaffian if and only if it is planar or isomorphic to the Heawood graph $T(14,1,2)$. \end{thm}
+\begin{cor} Let $G$ be a polyhex graph on the torus.
+Then $G$ is Pfaffian if and only if it is planar or isomorphic to the Heawood graph $T(14,1,2)$. \end{cor}

-By Theorem \ref{thm2-1}, we know that planar polyhex graphs must have an embedding on the torus with face-width two.
-Use Kuratowski's Theorem that a graph is planar if and only if it contains no $K_5$ and $K_{3,3}$ as minor, the following lemma characterizes planar polyhex graphs on the torus.
+By Theorem \ref{thm2-1}, planar polyhex graphs embedded on the torus must have face-width two.
+Using Kuratowski's Theorem that a graph is planar if and only if it contains no $K_5$ and $K_{3,3}$ as minor, the following lemma characterizes planar polyhex graphs on the torus.

-\begin{lem} A polyhex graph on the torus is planar if and only if it is isomorphic to $T(4,2,t)$ or $T(8,1,t)$ or $T(k,2,k/2-1)$. \end{lem} \begin{proof} Note that both $T(4,2,t)$ and $T(8,1,t)$ are isomorphic to the cube ($Q_3$) and hence are planar.
-For $T(k,2,k/2-1)$, it is isomorphic to $C_k\times K_2$ (a plane embedding is shown in Figure \ref{fig4-1}.
+\begin{lem} A polyhex graph on the torus is planar if and only if it is isomorphic to either $T(4,2,t)$, or $T(8,1,t)$ or $T(k,2,k/2-1)$. \end{lem} \begin{proof} We can see that both $T(4,2,t)$ and $T(8,1,t)$ are isomorphic to the cube $Q_3$ and hence are planar.
+For $T(k,2,k/2-1)$, it is isomorphic to $C_k\times K_2$ (a plane embedding shown in Figure \ref{fig4-1}).